The South coast of Lombok

 With a few exceptions, the natural landscape and the traditional way of life have remained unchanged for hundreds of years.

-The dominant Sasak culture in Lombok (85% of the population) is culturally and linguistically closely related to the Balinese except for the Islamic religion (see Other things to do in Lombok ).
+The dominant Sasak culture in Lombok, 85% of the population, is culturally and linguistically closely related to the Balinese except for the Islamic religion; see Lombok - Traveling around.

 For divers Belongas bay and especially Kuta are not yet well known but the diving here is great with unspoiled reefs and an array of marine life.